syncfusion-content/uwp-docs/uwp/Charts/Getting-Started.md

 ## Enable data labels

 You can add data labels to improve the readability of the chart and it can be enabled using [`AdornmentsInfo`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.AdornmentSeries.html#Syncfusion_UI_Xaml_Charts_AdornmentSeries_AdornmentsInfo) property of [`ChartSeries`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartSeries.html).
-By default, there is no label displayed, you have to set [`ShowLabel`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartAdornmentInfoBase.html#Syncfusion_UI_Xaml_Charts_ChartAdornmentInfoBase_ShowLabel) property of [`ChartAdornmentInfo`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartAdornmentInfo.html) as True.
+By default, no label is displayed.
+You have to set the [`ShowLabel`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartAdornmentInfoBase.html#Syncfusion_UI_Xaml_Charts_ChartAdornmentInfoBase_ShowLabel) property of [`ChartAdornmentInfo`](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.Charts.ChartAdornmentInfo.html) to true.

 {% tabs %}